sbernauer/hudi-blog-schema-evolution/README.md

 Things get complicated when a producer switches to a new Writer-Schema v2 (in this case `Producer A`). `Producer B` remains on Schema v1.
 E.g. a attribute `myattribute` was added to the schema, resulting in schema version v2.
 So Deltastreamer must not only be able to handle Events that suddenly have a new Schema but also parallel operation of different Schema versions.
 ![Schema evolution](schema_evolution.png)
 The default deserializer used by Hudi `io.confluent.kafka.serializers.KafkaAvroDeserializer` uses the schema that that exact record was written with for deserialization.
 This causes Hudi to get records with multiple different schema from the kafka client.
-E.g. some records have the new attribute `myattribute`, some dont.
+E.g. Event #13 has the new attribute `myattribute`, Event #14 dont has the new attribute `myattribute`.
 This makes things complicated and error-prone for Hudi.

 ![Confluent Deserializer](confluent_deserializer.png)

 # Solution
 ![KafkaAvroSchemaDeserializer](KafkaAvroSchemaDeserializer.png)

 # Deletion of attributes
 TODO: Not that easy.
 Say something about Uber-Schema.
 See FAQ Entry [Caused by: org.apache.parquet.io.InvalidRecordException: Parquet/Avro schema mismatch: Avro field 'col1' not found](https://cwiki.apache.org/confluence/display/HUDI/Troubleshooting+Guide#TroubleshootingGuide-1.1Causedby:org.apache.parquet.io.InvalidRecordException:Parquet/Avroschemamismatch:Avrofield'col1'notfound)